d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

       - <th2_host_name>
 ```

-### Access for infra-mgr th2 schema Git repository:
+### Access to the `th2-infra-schema` Git repository for `th2-infra-mgr`

-`Ssh` access with write permissions is required by th2-infra-mgr component.
+The `th2-infra-mgr` component monitors the `th2-infra-schema` repository and updates it
+according to the user's actions in the `th2-infra-editor` GUI.
+To make it possible,
+it is required that the `th2-infra-mgr` component is granted SSH access with write permissions.

 {{% notice warning %}}
-Be sure you are located in the `th2-infra/example-values` directory.
+Make sure that you are located in the `th2-infra/example-values` directory.
 {{% /notice %}}

-Generate keys without passphrase
+Generate SSH keys without a passphrase:
 ```shell
 ssh-keygen -t rsa -m pem -f ./infra-mgr-rsa.key
 ```
 [Add a new SSH key to your GitHub account](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)

-Create infra-mgr secret from the private key:
+Create a Kubernetes Secret `infra-mgr` from the private SSH key:
 ```shell
 kubectl -n service create secret generic infra-mgr --from-file=infra-mgr=./infra-mgr-rsa.key
 ```

 ### `service.values.yaml`

-#### Set the repository with schema configuration
+#### Link `th2-infra-mgr` to the `th2-infra-schema` repository

 In your copy of the `service.values.yaml` [GitHub file](https://github.com/th2-net/th2-infra/blob/master/example-values/service.values.yaml),
 set the `infraMgr.git.repository` value to the SSH link of your `th2-infra-schema` repository, e.g: